 Computers, networks, and online communications and information systems such as the Internet and e-mail are becoming more commonplace in our classrooms and media centers every year.
-Digital Curriculum and Resources for students provided by SBBC are becoming commonplace via the Broward Enterprise Education Portal (BEEP) and accessible via the Internet.
+Digital Curriculum and Resources for students provided by SBBC are becoming commonplace and accessible via the Internet.
 While these systems deliver a huge number of resources to our classrooms, their ability to serve students and teachers depends on the responsible and ethical use of every device and system.